One Clear Ice-cold January Morning at the Beginning of the 21st Century

 Translated from the German by Jamie Bulloch

 Roland Schimmelpfennig, born in 1967, is Germany's most celebrated contemporary playwright.
-He began his career as a journalist before studying to be a theatre director, and his plays have now been performed in more than forty countries worldwide, including the U.S.A. and U.K. (Royal Court).
+He began his career as a journalist before studying to be a theatre director, and his plays have now been performed in more than forty countries.
 Schimmelpfennig is the recipient of the highest Playwriting Award in Germany, the Else-Lasker-Schüler-Prize, to honor his entire Oeuvre.
-One Ice-cold January Morning at the Beginning of the 21st Century is his first novel, shortlisted for the Leipzig Bookfair Prize in 2016.
+One Clear, Ice-cold January Morning at the Beginning of the 21st Century is his first novel, shortlisted for the Leipzig Bookfair Prize in 2016.
+His play Winter Solstice is on tour across the U.K. in 2018.
 He lives in Berlin.

 - Other details